 This balsamic vinaigrette recipe is simply perfect!
-Its combination of tangy balsamic vinegar, rich olive oil, and subtle sweetness creates a wonderfully balanced flavor profile.
-It’s versatile enough to enhance any salad or dish, making it a go-to dressing in the kitchen.
+Its combination of tangy balsamic vinegar, rich olive oil, and subtle sweetness creates a wonderful flavor.
+It’s versatile enough to enhance any salad or dish, making it a go-to dressing.
 Don’t be afraid to be that person that BYOs their own salad dressing!

 Why you’ll love this recipe

 - A completely balanced flavor!
-The balsamic vinaigrette recipe combines the richness of extra-virgin olive oil with the tanginess of balsamic vinegar, resulting in a delightful flavor that adds depth to any salad or dish.
-It can even be used as a marinade.
+The homemade salad dressing combines the richness of extra-virgin olive oil with the tanginess of balsamic vinegar, resulting in a delightful flavor.
+It can even be used on pasta salads or as a chicken or steak marinade.

 - Umami on the go.
 Everything can be made in advance and the addition of Dijon mustard and minced garlic gives the vinaigrette a savory kick that you can add to anything, or take with you anywhere!

 - Easily customised.
-The recipe allows for customization, enabling you to adjust the sweetness, acidity, and seasonings to suit your personal preferences, making it a versatile and adaptable dressing for various culinary creations.
+Unlike store-bought dressing, this recipe allows for customization, enabling you to adjust the sweetness, acidity, and seasonings to suit your personal preferences.

 - Balsamic vinegar.
 The star of the show, balsamic vinegar provides the tangy and slightly sweet flavor that gives the vinaigrette its distinct taste.